Publication Guidelines

 Methods

 The methods should be described in enough detail so others could replicate them.
 However, if portions of the methods have been described elsewhere, a summary with appropriate citations is sufficient.
 It is essential to describe how case and control subjects were selected for a study.
 It is important to describe any commercially available apparatus used in the study by identifying the manufacturer’s name and address.
 Brief descriptions of methods that have been published but may not be universally understood should be presented.
 In addition, limitations of the methods employed should be presented, and new or modified methods should be described in detail.
-It is important to identify precisely all contact lenses, chemicals, drugs or ophthalmic lenses, including generic names, dosages, and administration where appropriate.
-It is inappropriate to publish names of subjects or patients, their initials or other personal identification.
-Also, it is inappropriate to use ethnic terms when they serve only to perpetuate unnecessary, unscientific or derogatory connotations.
+It is important to identify precisely all contact lenses, chemicals, drugs or ophthalmic lenses, including generic names, dosages, and administration where appropriate

 Results